amoghatsunil/ENPM661_Final_Project/README.md

 ![image](https://github.com/user-attachments/assets/688f3247-cfd8-49bc-913c-9635f15b2e38)
 https://github.com/amoghatsunil/ENPM661_Final_Project/blob/c819a4118ba3818f20f3e0956ce633b8fe226789/scripts/nav_rrtStar.py#L137
 https://github.com/amoghatsunil/ENPM661_Final_Project/blob/c819a4118ba3818f20f3e0956ce633b8fe226789/scripts/nav_rrtStar.py#L31

- (todo) write about conversion from algo to gazebo coordinate systemn. (x,y  --> (y, 5-x)
+ For our project,our 2D map and Gazebo map are not aligned similarly so we have to make the following transformation to ensure the robot and the gazebo world obstalces spawn in the positions similar to that of the 2D Map.

 # Setup and Launch for Visibility RRT* and Visibility RRT* with CBF.
 For this, you just either of the bottom 2 commands depending on what you want to test.
-This is only a 2D simulation and this was
+This is only a 2D simulation.

 ```bash
 python3 scripts/visibility_rrtStar.py